Native Violets of Ontario

 Habitat: Open woods, deciduous forests

-Canada Violet is sometimes found with Downy Yellow Violet.
+Canada Violet is sometimes found growing wild with Downy Yellow Violet.
 Try pairing it with Oak Sedge, Woodland Phlox, Trilliums, or Mayapple.

 Birdfoot Violet (Viola pedata)